Royal Palace of Madrid: Apartments of Infante Luis

 These rooms were formerly occupied by Infante Luis, Count of Chinchón before his exile.
 The Stradivarius Room now contains a viola, two violoncello, and two violins by Stradivari.
-The ceiling fresco by A. G. Velazquez, depicts Gentleness accompanied by the Four Cardinal Virtues.
+The ceiling fresco, by A. G. Velazquez, depicts Gentleness accompanied by the Four Cardinal Virtues.

 The Chamber of the Infante Luis, Musical Instruments Room, has a ceiling fresco by Francisco Bayeu depicting Providence Presiding over the Virtues and Faculties of Man.

 Royal Chapel

 Designed in 1748 by Sacchetti and Ventura Rodríguez, the chapel features ceiling frescoes by Giaquinto, including The Trinity, Allegory of Religion, Glory and the Holy Trinity Crowning the Virgin.
-Above the High Altar is Ramon Bayeu's St. Michael.
+Above the high altar is Ramon Bayeu's St. Michael.
 The reliquary altar has Ercole Ferrata's 1659 silver relief Pope Leo I Stopping Attila at the Gates of Rome.

 The Crown Room

 Formerly the apartment of Alfonso XIII's mother, Maria Christina of Austria, the room contains Charles III's throne, scepter and crown.
 Tapestries from Jacopo Amigoni's Four Seasons adorn the walls.
-Also of note are the abdication speech of Juan Carlos I and the proclamation speech of Felipe VI.
+Also of note are the abdication speech of Juan Carlos I, the proclamation speech of Felipe VI, and the collar of the Order of the Golden Fleece.